-Day 3 - 24 Dec: Christmas Eve with snow activities and private family visit to Santa's cabin
+Day 3 - 25 Dec: Christmas Day with snow activities and private family visit to Santa's cabin

-In the afternoon (approx. 2pm), transfer to Elämänluukku and be greeted by an old shaman who will introduce us to the Arctic Circle Crossing Ceremony.
+After breakfast, transfer to Elämänluukku in a secret forest and be greeted by an old shaman who will introduce you to the Arctic Circle Crossing Ceremony.
 Outside there is plenty of fun snow activities - tandem skiing, snowshoe walking, kick sledging, tobogganing and children's snowmobiling.
 Decorate gingerbread cookies and make Christmas decorations in Elämänluukku, where we will also enjoy lunch.

 Each family will receive an invite from Santa with your scheduled time for a visit.
 Visit to Santa's cabin starts with short snowmobile sleigh ride, followed by a short reindeer ride.
 Santa's cabin is in the forest and secluded and each family has a guaranteed private visit.
 Santa reads children's letters and each child receives a small gift from Santa.

-In the evening we will enjoy a traditional Christmas Eve buffet dinner at a local restaurant.
+In the evening we will enjoy a traditional Christmas Day buffet dinner at a local restaurant.